Considering connected dash cameras for your fleet?

 Are connected dash cameras a good investment?

 Companies that operate trucks or light commercial vehicles need to know whether an investment will provide a legitimate return before they make it.
-Fleets invest in cameras for a few key reasons:
+Fleets invest in connected dash cameras for a few key reasons:

-- Video evidence that protects drivers from false complaints and fraudulent claims
+- Video evidence that protects drivers and the business from false complaints and fraudulent claims

 - Reducing insurance premiums through safer claims history